GiulioComi/PoCIDOR/README.md

 # PocIDOR
-PoC of Insecure Direct Object Reference vulnerabilities
+A quick-to-edit script for providing Proof of Concept related to Insecure Direct Object Reference vulnerabilities in web application assessments.